 Harm reduction policies and practices are informed by a strong body of evidence that shows interventions to be practical, feasible, effective, safe and cost-effective in diverse social, cultural and economic settings.
 Most harm reduction interventions are inexpensive and easy to implement, and have a strong positive impact on individual and community health.

 Respecting the rights of people who use drugs

 Harm reduction is fundamentally grounded in principles that aim to protect human rights and improve public health.
-Treating people who use drugs—along with their families and communities—with compassion and dignity is integral to harm reduction.
-The use of drugs does not mean people forfeit their human rights - they remain entitled to the right to life, to the highest attainable standard of health, to social services, to privacy, to freedom from arbitrary detention and to freedom from cruel, inhuman and degrading treatment, among others.
+Treating people who use drugs, along with their families and communities, with compassion and dignity is integral to harm reduction.
+The use of drugs does not mean people forfeit their human rights; everyone remains entitled to the right to life, to the highest attainable standard of health, to social services, to privacy, to freedom from arbitrary detention and to freedom from cruel, inhuman and degrading treatment, among others.